IEEEBerkeley/hope-www/pcb.rst

 are expected to spend an hour a week outside of class reviewing material, preparing for class meetings, and completing assignments.

-Students are required to complete a final project: a complete PCB design and assembly.
+The course culminates with a final project: a complete PCB design and assembly.
 Students may choose to design a PCB for an engineering student organization, class project, or another design of their choice, with instructor approval.
-Final projects are expected to take up to six hours of additional time outside of class.
+Final projects are expected to take up to six hours of additional time outside of class and provide the core PCB design experience of going from idea to completed PCB.

 Materials
 ---------